Scorpyyy/test-proj1/README.md

 this is the demo of what im working on right now.

+maybe theres bug or smth element that are not in the place i think its on your ratio of ur monitor im fixing it sooner

 _Pls use your middle mouse button (scroll) and click [This -->](https://scorpyyy.github.io/test-proj1/)._